lluisalemanypuig/physics-simulator/README.md

 ## Context

-This repository was developed during the first semester of the academic year 2018-2019 as part of the Computer Animation course project from the Master in Innovation and Research in Informatics (MIRI).
+This project was developed during the first semester of the academic year 2018-2019 as part of the Computer Animation course project from the Master in Innovation and Research in Informatics (MIRI).